edsu/wikilinks/README.md

 `wikilinks` is a Python module that provides a single function for extracting external links from Wikipedia that point at a particular website.
-This can be useful to discover how Wikipedians have used content on another website, in citations or other types of references.
+This can be useful to discover how Wikipedians have cited content from another website in their article editing.

 It was originally part of a much larger project called [Linkypedia] that was used to visualize the use of cultural heritage materials on Wikipedia.